jehadnasser/lima-vm-examples/nginx/README.md

-# Example: Run K3s in an Ubuntu VM with Lima
+# Example: Run Nginx in an Ubuntu VM with Lima

 ## How to Install and Use Lima
 Check out my article on Medium [here](https://medium.com/@jehadnasser/sick-of-running-vagrant-on-apple-silicon-meet-lima-efc41994bb21)